Mohtasim-Hossain/Library-Management-API/README.md

-Here’s a detailed and structured README file for your **Library Management API with Django and DRF** project:

----

 # Library Management API with Django and DRF 📚

 This project is a backend API for managing a library system, built with Django and Django REST Framework (DRF).
 It supports user authentication, role-based access, and CRUD operations for books.
 Members can view and borrow available books, while admins can manage the library's book collection and access library statistics via a dedicated dashboard.